riesentoaster/parking-game-fuzzer/README.md

 Already, this simple implementation will be able to solve most puzzles reasonably quickly, but you will develop extra feedback mechanisms that show that there are still opportunities for improved performance.

-In the last two parts, we explore deeper optimizations that have real-world correspondences to optimizations in certain targets.
+In the last remaining parts, we explore deeper optimizations that have real-world correspondences to optimizations in certain targets.
 First, you will improve your mutator to avoid "wasting" executions on invalid inputs.
 With this implemented, a new optimization becomes available: resumed execution, or snapshot fuzzing.
-The final exercise deals with the implementation of snapshot fuzzing, and discusses real-world correspondences.
+The final exercise deals with the optimization of snapshot fuzzing, and discusses real-world correspondences.

 ### Exercise 0: Components